 - What should I do if my address has changed?

-- What is the status of the enrolment process?
+- What are the next steps in the enrolment process?

 What should I do if my address has changed?

-If your address has changed since you submitted your original application, please call the Indigenous and Northern Affairs Canada (INAC) Qalipu Mi'kmaq First Nation line at 1-800-561-2266 or send a signed letter by fax to (204) 984-3032.
+If your address has changed since you submitted your original application, please call the INAC Qalipu Mi'kmaq First Nation line at 1-800-561-2266 or send a signed letter by fax to 1-204-984-3032.
 Make sure to include:

 - your full name

 - your file number from INAC, if available (found at the upper-right corner of a letter from the Enrolment Committee)

 - the effective date of your address change